How Do I Choose the Right Dog For Me?

 That includes grooming and special food requirements, and the time involved in daily care.

 How Much Time Will it Take to Train and Socialize the Dog?

 What is the Life Expectancy of the Breed?

 “Go around and talk to many different breeders of the same breed to confirm what you’ve been told,” Roach advised.
 “And this is not the time to talk business.”
 Breeders do not sell dogs at dog shows.
-So if you meet someone from whom you might like to buy a dog, take their card and find out when you can call them.
+So if you meet someone you might like to buy a dog from, take their card and find out when you can call them.

 Any dog show, even one that isn’t benched, is a great place to learn about the breeds of interest.
 Shows always have grooming areas where the exhibitors set up their equipment and get their dogs ready for the show ring.
 If you wander over there, you’ll always find some dogs and breeders who are happy to talk about them.
 Just wait until after the breed has been shown in the ring because, before that, they’re busy getting their dogs ready for their big moment.

 All dogs require a certain level of commitment.
-It’s important to consider whether you can meet the needs of any dog, regardless of the breed.
+It’s important to consider whether you can meet any dog’s needs, regardless of the breed.